The Dean’s Prize for the Arts and Humanities

 This year's question is:

 Entries can be submitted in any format.
 Some examples may include a short video, photograph, poem, essay or piece of art work (this list is by no means exhaustive).
-View last year's winner and runners-up entries.
+View 2015/2016 winner and runners-up entries.

 The competition is all about creativity and imagination so feel free to explore the question area in the way you see fit.

-Winners will be announced on Friday 28 April 2017 and will be presented with their prizes at an awards ceremony in September 2017 (date TBC).
+Winners will be announced in May 2018 and will be presented with their prizes at an awards ceremony in September 2018 (date TBC).

 How to enter